z-------------/Asciify/README.md

 This is a string that defines which character should represent which brightness of the image.
 This string can be of any length.
 It starts with lowest brightness and ends with highest brightness.

-These are the default maps that Asciify comes with (note the spaces at the ends):
+These are some of the maps that Asciify comes with (note the spaces at the ends):

 | name | map |
 |------|-----|